septentrio-gnss/septentrio_gnss_driver/README.md

   - The ROS message [`sensor_msgs/NavSatFix.msg`](https://docs.ros.org/kinetic/api/sensor_msgs/html/msg/NavSatFix.html) can be fed directly into the [`navsat_transform_node`](https://docs.ros.org/melodic/api/robot_localization/html/navsat_transform_node.html) of the ROS navigation stack.
 - `/gpsfix`: publishes generic ROS message [`gps_common/GPSFix.msg`](https://docs.ros.org/hydro/api/gps_common/html/msg/GPSFix.html), which is much more detailed than [`sensor_msgs/NavSatFix.msg`](https://docs.ros.org/kinetic/api/sensor_msgs/html/msg/NavSatFix.html), converted from the SBF blocks `PVTGeodetic`, `PosCovGeodetic`, `ChannelStatus`, `MeasEpoch`, `AttEuler`, `AttCovEuler`, `VelCovGeodetic` and `DOP`
 - `/pose`: publishes generic ROS message [`geometry_msgs/PoseWithCovarianceStamped.msg`](https://docs.ros.org/melodic/api/geometry_msgs/html/msg/PoseWithCovarianceStamped.html), converted from the SBF blocks `PVTGeodetic`, `PosCovGeodetic`, `AttEuler` and `AttCovEuler`
   - Note that GNSS provides absolute positioning, while robots are often localized within a local level frame.
-The pose field of this ROS message contains position with respect to the absolute ENU frame (longitude, latitude, height), while the orientation is with respect to a vehicle-fixed (e.g. for mosaic-x5 in moving base mode via the command setAntennaLocation, ...) !local!
+The pose field of this ROS message contains position with respect to the absolute ENU frame (longitude, latitude, height), while the orientation is with respect to a vehicle-fixed (e.g. for mosaic-x5 in moving base mode via the command `setAntennaLocation`, ...) !local!
 NED frame.
 Thus the orientation is !not! given with respect to the same frame as the position is given in.
 The cross-covariances are hence set to 0.
   - In ROS, all state estimation nodes in the [`robot_localization` package](https://docs.ros.org/melodic/api/robot_localization/html/index.html) can accept the ROS message `geometry_msgs/PoseWithCovarianceStamped.msg`.
 - `/diagnostics`: accepts generic ROS message [`diagnostic_msgs/DiagnosticArray.msg`](https://docs.ros.org/api/diagnostic_msgs/html/msg/DiagnosticArray.html), converted from the SBF blocks `QualityInd`, `ReceiverStatus` and `ReceiverSetup`